Troubleshoot: Conda CommandNotFoundError on Mac

 export PATH="/Users/YOU/anaconda3/bin:$PATH"

-Since the instructions seemed fairly straightforward, I followed them but to no avail.
+^^^ The above line should NO LONGER be in your ~/.bash_profile file! ^^^Since the instructions seemed fairly straightforward, I followed them but to no avail.
 After consulting friends and the internet, the following solution worked just fine.

-1. cd to home directory and open .zshrc
+- cdto home directory and- open .zshrc

-4. run this $ echo ". /Users/YOU/anaconda3/etc/profile.d/conda.sh" >> ~/.zshrc
+- run this $ echo ". /Users/YOU/anaconda3/etc/profile.d/conda.sh" >> ~/.zshrc

 Et voilà! conda activate <envname> works perfectly now.

-• source activate <envname> and source deactivate no longer works now
+- source activate <envname>and- source deactivateno longer works now

-• Use only conda activate <envname> and conda deactivate
+- Use only conda activate <envname>andconda deactivate